clarknik87/DiceParser/README.md

 ## Return Type
 DiceParser::parse has the following return type:
 ```
-using parse_result_t = std::variant<double, DiceDistr, err_code>;
+using parse_result_t = std::variant<double, DiceDistr, action_code>;
 ```
-`err_code` is an enum defined in `parser_result.hpp`.
-This is returned if there is any error in the parsing process, ie unknown symbols, or invalid formual syntax.
+`action_code` is an enum defined in `parser_result.hpp`.
+This is returned if there is any error in the parsing process, ie unknown symbols, or invalid formual syntax, or if a successful action has no meaningful output, ie variable assignment.

 `double` is returned in most cases.
 Any dice formulas in the string are "rolled" and the remaining math is performed as expected.